senyor/peerio-desktop/docs/development.md

 `console.err` will be transformed with our Babel plugin [console-kungfu](https://github.com/PeerioTechnologies/babel-plugin-console-kungfu) to add helpful information like filenames and line numbers.

+## Localization

+Localization is done via `peerio-copy`.
+Copy will be fetched automatically when making production builds.

+When changing copy in development, you should stop the development build, run `./scripts/get-locales.sh`, and then `npm start` again, since the copy changes will not trigger a refresh like changing a js or scss file will.

 ## UI Tests